core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 * Sections on future work were unified in the appendix.
 * Appendix on open questions was moved into the issue tracker at <https://github.com/core-wg/uri-path-abbrev/issues/>.
 * Cleanup of IANA considerations where -01 previous changes were not accounted for.
+* "Choice of option number" spelled out and set up for removal before publication.
 * Editorial changes.

 Since ietf-core-uri-path-abbrev-00: Processing previous two interims.